DavidErroll/DavidErroll.github.io/_posts/2018-07-01-Tennis-Gini(e)-Housekeeping.md

 </p>

 <p>
 Both of these could have the same Gini coefficient, but the analysis would be extremely different.
-Specifically for what we are looking at, in the first instance, one could argue that the second- through last-place players are, roughly,, well measured by the Gini number.
+Specifically for what we are looking at, in the first instance, one could argue that the second- through last-place players are, roughly, well measured by the Gini number.
 </p>

 <p>